TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/security/crypto/sa2ul.md

 ### TRNG
 - TRNG (True Random number generator) used to create initialization vector required for certain encryption modes.
 The random numbers are accessible to the host in four 32-bit registers allowing 128-bit random number to be read with a single burst read.

-### PKA
-- The PKA(Public Key Accelerator) module provides a high-performance public key engine to accelerate the large vector math processing that is required for Public Key computations.
-It also includes hw acceleration for Elliptic Curve Cryptography such as binary field ECC point addition, inversion, multiplication and ECC prime field point addition, inversion and multiplication.

 \section Dma_flow DMA Flow
 - Sa2ul Uses PKTDMA, the PKTDMA module supports the transmission and reception of various packet types.
 The PKTDMA is architected to facilitate the segmentation and reassembly of KSLC DMA data structure compliant packets to/from smaller data blocks that are natively compatible with the specific requirements of each connected peripheral.